Introduction

 I've been working on a project recently which requires tabular information to be easily accessible, with potentially large amounts of data being presented to the end user at any one particular point.
 For the project I decided that I would take the opportunity to experiment with the jQuery library, which is simply outstanding.
 I assumed that there would be several table plugins for jQuery, and indeed there are, but none that quite fits what I require, so I decided to have a go at writing a jQuery plugin.
 The result is my DataTables plugin.

-DataTables provides the following features:
+DataTables provides the following core features:

 - Variable length pagination